-SugarSync for iPhone review
+SugarSync for iPhone full review

 SugarSync is an online backup service reminiscent of Dropbox.
 It lets you access your backed up files on the go, and share them with friends.
 You can automatically sync new photos back to your computer, and even stream MP3s.